borisavz/dp-bora/README.md

 DP Bora is a novel algorithm for optimization of SQL queries.
 It is closely based on DP SUBE, so readers are advised to read the DP SUBE paper first.
-DP Bora dispoves two thesis present in DP SUBE paper:
+DP Bora dispoves three thesis present in DP SUBE paper:

 1. Transformation-based optimizers are not efficient because they consume a lot of memory
 2. Transformation-based optimizers generate exponential number of duplicates
+3. Transformation-based optimizers generate invalid transformations that are discarded later

 Current limitations are overcome by innovative data structure called **query hypertree**, which describes complete combinatorial search space in a compact and duplicate-free representation